Unity-Technologies/MeshSyncDCCPlugins/Readme.md

 &nbsp;

-- Polygon mesh, camera, and light sync are supported.
 - Modifiers are mostly supported, but there are a few cases where they are not.
 Use the following rules.
   - When there is no Morph or Skin, all modifiers will be applied during sync.
   - If there is a Morph or Skin, all modifiers before them will be applied during sync.